The Dark History of the Reincarnated Villainess: Anime

 An anime television series adaptation was announced on February 17, 2024.
 It is produced by Studio Deen and directed by Hiroaki Sakurai, with Mitsutaka Hirota overseeing series composition, characters designed by Tomoyo Sawada, and music composed by Ryūichi Takada.
-The series premiered on October 9, 2025, on TV Tokyo and other networks.
+The series aired from October 9 to December 25, 2025, on TV Tokyo and other networks.
 The opening theme song is "Black Flame", performed by Kid Phenomenon from Exile Tribe, while the ending theme song is "Rengene" (リジェネ, Rijene), performed by Zerofrom.
-Crunchyroll is streaming the series.
+Crunchyroll streamed the series.

+Two OVAs were released on April 3, 2026, as part of a special edition release of the manga's 18th volume.